 This file may not be suitable for users of assistive technology.
-Request an accessible format.

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-The publication offers practical interpretation of legislation and provides good advice on best practice; ‘good agricultural practice’ means a practice that minimises the risk of causing pollution while protecting natural resources and allowing economic agriculture to continue.
+Protecting our Water, Soil and Air: A Code of Good Agricultural Practice for farmers, growers and land managers (the ‘CoGAP’) offers practical interpretation of legislation and provides good advice on best practice.
+Good agricultural practice means a practice that minimises the risk of causing pollution while protecting natural resources and allowing economic agriculture to continue.
 It has been written by technical specialists from Defra and Natural England.

 All farm staff and contractors on the farm who handle, store, use, spread or dispose of any substances that could pollute water, soil or air should be aware of their responsibilities and know about the causes and results of pollution.
 They should know how and when to operate and maintain the equipment they use, and know what to do in an emergency.